Speed of sound: Equations

 If relativistic effects are important, the speed of sound is calculated from the relativistic Euler equations.

 In a non-dispersive medium, the speed of sound is independent of sound frequency, so the speeds of energy transport and sound propagation are the same for all frequencies.
 Air, a mixture of oxygen and nitrogen, constitutes a non-dispersive medium.
-However, air does contain a small amount of CO_{2} which is a dispersive medium, and causes dispersion to air at ultrasonic frequencies (greater than 28 kHz).
+Nonetheless, air does contain a small amount of CO_{2}, which is a dispersive medium, and causes dispersion to air at ultrasonic frequencies (greater than 28 kHz).

 In a dispersive medium, the speed of sound is a function of sound frequency, through the dispersion relation.
 Each frequency component propagates at its own speed, called the phase velocity, while the energy of the disturbance propagates at the group velocity.
 The same phenomenon occurs with light waves; see optical dispersion for a description.